segmentio/evergreen/README.md

 ## Contributing to Evergreen

-### ⚙ Step 1.
-Configuring your editor

-If you are using Atom, make sure to install the [`prettier-atom`](https://atom.io/packages/prettier-atom), [`linter`](https://github.com/AtomLinter/linter) and [`linter-xo`](https://github.com/sindresorhus/atom-linter-xo) packages.

-All the configuration for prettier and xo is in the `package.json`.
-You shouldn't have to configure things separately, please file a issue if there's a problem.

-### 🍴 Step 2.
+### 🍴 Step 1.
 Fork this repository

 In order to contribute to Evergreen, you need to fork this repo, and develop on your own local clone.

-If you don't know how to do so, follow [this](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) guide
+If you don't know how to do so, follow this [guide](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)!

-### 📖 Step 3.
+### 📖 Step 2.
 Get storybook up and running

 First, `cd` into your local cloned repository and install your `node_modules` with: